anngdev/TransitKit/README.md

 - **Train** is the data mover that move passengers from one station to another
 - **Line** is the animator to tell the library that how you going to animate between view controller

-### 🚉 Station (駅)
+## 🚉 Station (駅)
 Station is your view controllers
 ```
 typealias Station = UIViewController
 ```
 Most of the time you are dealing with simple view controller, only if you want to send some passengers to another station then have to extend `StationPassenger` protocol and return the list of passengers you want them to travel.

-### 👫 Passenger (旅客)
+## 👫 Passenger (旅客)
 Passengers are your subviews inside the root view in view controller.
 They can be identified by `name`.
-If both current train and destination station have same passenger with same name, thats mean passenger is travelling!
+If both current train and destination station have same passenger with same name, thats mean passenger is traveling!
 ```
 struct Passenger {
     var name: String